The code is based on previous work carried out at Delft

 of the code are available for Microsoft Windows and Linux

 .
-An MPI-based parallel version of PHT3D v2.17
+A first MPI-based parallel version of PHT3D

-has been developed by AaronMcDonough (CSIRO Advanced Scientic
+v2.17 has been developed by AaronMcDonough (CSIRO Advanced Scientic

 Greskowiak (University of

-Oldenburg, Germany) on various HPC platforms.
+Oldenburg, Germany), tested and applied on various HPC platforms and

-(last modified 21/05/2020)
+(last modified 06/07/2024)